Now is a great time to set business goals for your family entertainment center. It's a new year and a fresh start for all of us!

-With so much going on in your business, things like positivity and purpose might not be at the top of your list.
+With so much going on in your business and in the world, things like positivity and purpose might not be at the top of your list.

-But did you know that there are many benefits to positivity and purpose, both on your health and even on the longevity of your life?
+But did you know that there are many benefits to leading with positivity and purpose, both on your health, your business, and even on the longevity of your life?

 The Midlife in the United States Study discovered that those that had a sense of purpose in life actually lived longer.
 They found that “people who had reported a greater sense of purpose and direction in life were more likely to outlive their peers.”

-Similarly, positivity has some extreme psychological benefits.
-According to author of Beyond Happy: Women, Work, and Well-Being, Beth Cabrera, “Positive people have more energy and are more self-confident and hopeful.
-Because of this they tend to set higher goals and expend more effort in order to reach their goals.
+Similarly, positivity has great psychological benefits.
+According to the author of Beyond Happy: Women, Work, and Well-Being, Beth Cabrera, “Positive people have more energy and are more self-confident and hopeful.
+Because of this, they tend to set higher goals and expend more effort in order to reach their goals.
 They are also more resilient, which helps them bounce back and persevere despite setbacks.”*

-Are you ready to add positivity and purpose to the top of your list now?
-Let’s explore ways that you can lead a more positive life by harnessing purpose so you can infuse it into your business.
+Are you ready to add positivity and purpose to the top of your list?

-The first step to a life of positivity and purpose is to “Start with Why.”
+The first step to living a life of positivity and purpose is to discover your why.

 You’ve likely heard of Simon Sinek by now—he’s well known for his 2009 TED Talk, Start with Why.
 Here is his video if you’d like to get caught up!